1umarc/ZeroWasteChef-AMU/DOCUMENTATION.md

 ### 6.3.
 Coding Challenge Faced During Development
 A significant coding challenge arose where the application would occasionally create two separate "Inventory" Google Sheets upon the first launch by a new user.
 This inconsistent behavior was confusing and disrupted the intended single-source-of-truth for the user's food inventory.

-**Initial Debugging and Misdirection:** My initial debugging efforts focused on the `sheetservice.gs` file, specifically the `getUserSheet()` and `getInventorySheet()` functions.
+**Initial Debugging and Misdirection:** Initial debugging efforts focused on the `sheetservice.gs` file, specifically the `getUserSheet()` and `getInventorySheet()` functions.
 The `getUserSheet()` function was designed to retrieve the existing "Inventory" sheet or create one if it didn't exist.
-It began by attempting to get the first sheet in the spreadsheet (which defaults to "Sheet1") and then checked if its name was "Inventory".
+The function attemps to get the first sheet in the spreadsheet (which defaults to "Sheet1") and then checked if its name was "Inventory".
 If not, it would rename it.
-My initial (incorrect) hypothesis was that during the first run, the two calls to data loading functions might be racing.
-The first call would rename "Sheet1" to "Inventory," and the second call, finding no sheet named "Sheet1," would incorrectly trigger the creation of a *new* "Inventory" sheet.
-I also explored potential issues within `getInventorySheet()`, which handles the creation of the spreadsheet itself, but these investigations proved fruitless.
+An initial (incorrect) hypothesis was that the first `getUserSheet()` call would rename "Sheet1" to "Inventory," and the second call, finding no sheet named "Sheet1," would incorrectly trigger the creation of a *new* "Inventory" sheet.
+Potential issues were also explored within `getInventorySheet()`, which handles the creation of the spreadsheet itself, but these investigations proved fruitless.

-**Identifying the Root Cause through Execution Logs:** After spending over two hours on these initial, ultimately incorrect, theories, I turned to the Google Apps Script execution logs for deeper insight.
-The logs revealed a crucial detail whereby the two client-side functions responsible for loading inventory data, `loadExpiringItems()` and `loadAllItems()`, were being called **almost simultaneously**
+**Identifying the Root Cause through Execution Logs:** After spending over two hours on these ultimately incorrect theories, Google Apps Script execution logs gave a deeper insight.
+The logs revealed a crucial detail, whereby the two client-side functions responsible for loading inventory data, `loadExpiringItems()` and `loadAllItems()`, were being called **almost simultaneously** upon the `DOMContentLoaded` event.

+**Analyzing the Parallel Execution:** Examining the `index.html` file confirmed this parallel execution with two separate `addEventListener` calls for the same event.
+Both `loadExpiringItems()` and `loadAllItems()` begin by calling `google.script.run.getUserSheet()` in `sheetservice.gs`.
+This meant that the logic to find or create the "Inventory" sheet was being executed twice, concurrently, during the initial application load.

+**The Concurrency Conflict:** The parallel execution of `getUserSheet()` created a race condition.
+In the brief window between the two calls:

+1. The first call to `getUserSheet()` would successfully find no "Inventory" sheet (if it's the very first time the user runs the app), create the "Inventory" spreadsheet, and rename the default "Sheet1" to "Inventory."
+2. The second, concurrent call to `getUserSheet()` would also start its process.
+Depending on the timing, it might:
+    * Still not find an "Inventory" sheet if the first call hadn't completed the renaming process, leading to the creation of a *second* "Inventory" sheet.
+    * Find the "Inventory" sheet created by the first call but still proceed with its subsequent data loading logic, which wasn't the primary issue but contributed to potential confusion.

+The core problem was the concurrent, independent execution of the sheet initialization logic.

+**The Solution:** To address this race condition, a centralized initialization function was implemented in `index.html` called `initializeApp()`.

 ### 6.4.
 Uncompleted Features and Future Incorporations
 Given more time, we would have incorporated several features to further enhance the ZeroWasteChef prototype and provide a more comprehensive user experience.
 We focused on the core functionality of inventory management and AI-driven meal suggestions for this initial version.
 However, we have identified several key areas for future development: